Famous/framework/README.md

 (Note: The reason you need to type in a username during the setup process is just an initial gesture toward an integration between Famous Framework and Famous Hub.
 Currently, during the scaffold process, it's only used to generate a namespaced folder structure for your project.)

-### Windows support
+### Windows

 Installation is not currently working on Windows.
-Fixing this is a top priority and the progress is being tracked in the following GitHub Issue: https://github.com/Famous/framework/issues/17
+Fixing this is a top priority and the progress is being tracked in the following GitHub Issue: https://github.com/Famous/framework/issues/17.
+We're beginning to document the necessary steps under [docs/windows-installation](docs/windows-installation.md).

 - - - -